opentok/opentok-rtc/README.md

 You can enable and configure UI settings and other options using a config JSON file or by setting environment variables.

-Environment variable settings overwrite any JSON value read.
+Environment variable settings overwrite any value set with the config JSON file.

 The default config JSON file location is config/config.json.
 This path can be overwritten by setting the `DEFAULT_JSON_CONFIG_PATH` environment variable.